Privacy, security, and transparency

 Customer Lockbox is included in the Office 365 Enterprise 5 plan, or you can purchase a separate subscription with any other Office 365 Enterprise plan.
 For more information, see Office 365 Customer Lockbox Requests.

-Office 365 Advanced Threat Protection helps protect your organization against malware and viruses.
-ATP includes Safe Links, Safe Attachments, Anti-phishing, and Spoof intelligence features.
+Defender for Office 365 helps protect your organization against malware and viruses.
+Defender for Office 365 includes Safe Links, Safe Attachments, Anti-phishing, and Spoof intelligence features.
 Safe Links proactively protects your users from malicious hyperlinks in a message, providing protection every time the link is selected.
-Safe Attachments protects against unknown malware and viruses, routing all messages and attachments that don't have a known virus/malware signature to a special environment where ATP can detect malicious intent.
-For more information about ATP, see Office 365 Advanced Threat Protection service description.
+Safe Attachments protects against unknown malware and viruses, routing all messages and attachments that don't have a known virus/malware signature to a special environment where Defender for Office 365 can detect malicious intent.
+For more information about Defender for Office 365, see Microsoft Defender for Office 365 service description.

 To view feature availability across plans, see Microsoft 365 and Office 365 platform service description.